 Muhammad Ali, the son of a tobacco merchant of Albanian origin, was born in Kavala in 1769; in 1805 he became the Wali (governor) of Egypt and he gradually gained autonomy from the central Ottoman government.
 During the Greek War of Independence he sent troops and ships to quell the rebellion and his son Ibrahim Pacha massacred the inhabitants of Psara, a small island near Chios, yet in the 1930s Greek authorities erected a monument to him with the aim of improving relations with Egypt where many Greeks lived.
 He is not to be confused with Ali Pacha of Tepeleni, the Albanian ruler of Epirus.

 Imaret: (above) seen from the port; (below) seen from the castle

-Muhammad Ali Pacha did not forget his hometown and he founded a large imaret; usually this word means just a soup kitchen, but in the case of Kavala it included a hostel/hospital for the poor which could house up to 300 guests/patients.
+Muhammad Ali Pacha did not forget his hometown and he founded a large imaret; usually this word means just a soup kitchen, but in the case of Kavala it included a hostel/hospital for the poor which could house up to 300 guests/patients and a Koranic school.

 (left) A former mosque, today Agios Nikolaos; (right) Halil Bey Mosque

-In 1923, in the frame of an agreement for the exchange of populations, the Turks of Kavala left the town and their mosques were turned into churches or used as schools or meeting halls; the mosques were relatively modern and they did not have a significant artistic or historical value.
+In 1923, in the frame of an agreement for the exchange of populations between the Kingdom of Greece and the Republic of Turkey, the Muslims of Kavala left the town and their mosques were turned into churches or used as schools or meeting halls; the mosques were relatively modern and they did not have a significant artistic or historical value.